Snaiel/ML-Fireballs/README.md

 The respective `.pt` models are essentially the base that which the `.onnx` models were converted from.
 They can be used for testing, during development, or exporting to other formats like `.engine` which is optimised for Nvidia GPUs.

 We need to copy the models onto Setonix.
-We can use `scp` for that.
-Refer to https://pawsey.atlassian.net/wiki/spaces/US/pages/51925882/Transferring+Files+in+out+Pawsey+Filesystems.
+We can use `scp` for that (Refer to [Transferring Files in/out Pawsey Filesystems](https://pawsey.atlassian.net/wiki/spaces/US/pages/51925882/Transferring+Files+in+out+Pawsey+Filesystems)).

 The following is from your local machine, not within Setonix.